xang555/rate-banklao/README.md

 ### ldb(success,error)

- return json object which it is money rate from Lao Development Bank (LDB)
+ return  promise object which it is money rate from Lao Development Bank (LDB)

 example result :